 Injectable influenza vaccines

-The influenza vaccines used in Finland contain components from three strains of viruses.
+The influenza vaccines used in Finland contain components from four strains of viruses.
 The viruses for the vaccine have been grown in fertilised eggs, then purified, split and inactivated with formaldehyde.
 More information on the vaccines are available in the package leaflets, which can be found (in Finnish) in the FimeaWeb service.

 The vaccines contain only parts of viruses, rather than whole ones.
 The vaccine will not give you influenza.
 The seasonal influenza vaccines included in the general vaccination programme contain no preservatives and no adjuvants to enhance the immune response.

 The trade name of the injectable influenza vaccine supplied by the National Institute for Health and Welfare (THL) for the season 2018–2019 for all beginning from 6 months of age is Vaxigrip Tetra.
 This recommendation has been issued by the national vaccine specialist group and THL.

 As part of the national vaccination programme, children aged 24 months to 6 years may be given the Fluenz Tetra nasal spray instead of the injectable vaccine.